Movie RulesРусская версия

 - Snes9x movie files (SMV):

-- Visual Boy Advance (VBA) movie files (VBM) made with the re-recording version.
+- Visual Boy Advance (VBA) movie files (VBM) (deprecated)

 - We do not accept movie files made with earlier versions of VBA (denoted by file types VBV and VMV).

 - Read the VBA-specific rules later at this page!

 Game Boy Advance